 Sidelights automatically make your home feel more welcoming, letting others see into your home before even opening the door.
 Traditional sidelights are narrow vertical pieces of glass located on one or both sides of a door.
 These can be either built into the frame or installed as individual units.
 But now, modern sidelights are not only used to let in an extra beam of light but also to double as actual windows to let both the breeze and some light enter your home.

 Trend 2: Seamless Indoor-Outdoor Transitions

-Instead of separating spaces with walls and doors, one of the main door trends for 2021 are turning rooms into more open places, without losing the ability to close it up again.
-Crittall style doors have grown more popular thanks to the slick design that let in more light and ventilation without any of the associated negative impact on privacy.
+Instead of separating spaces with walls and doors, one of the main door trends for 2021 is turning rooms into more open places, without losing the ability to close them up again.
+Crittall style doors have grown more popular thanks to the slick design that lets in more light and ventilation without any of the associated negative impact on privacy.